5 Perspectives for the Tourism Industry in 2018

 - Nearly 50% of users have visited TripAdvisor via tablet and phone, and the company continues to see an industry rise in engagement on mobile devices (TripAdvisor, 2015)

 - Between 2015 and 2019, mobile phone penetration will rise from 63.1% to 72.3% of the global population (eMarketer, 2014)

-What does this means is that sights of cultural interests, especially museums, that will include mobiles and digital technologies into their offers, are probable to receive a bigger amount of visitors.
+What does this mean is that sights of cultural interests, especially museums, that will include mobiles and digital technologies into their offers, are probable to receive a bigger amount of visitors?
 People are so used to their phones now and do much of their activities on them.
-As so, they are the perfect platform for the development in the next years.
+As so, they are the perfect platform for development in the next years.